Friday, 3 February 2023

 Resting

-1. A Stretch Rest (15 minutes) restores 1d6 HP, 2d6 WP, and 1 Condition, once per Shift (6 hours).
+1. A Stretch Rest (15 minutes) restores 1d6 HP, 1d6 (or 2d6 with Round Rest), and 1 Condition, once per Shift (6 hours).
 If someone else tends to you for during the Stretch and succeeds with a HEALING roll, you recover +1d6 HP.
 The caregiver cannot rest during the same stretch, and can only heal one person per stretch.

 2. Round Rest: A quick rest that lasts just a single round.
 During a round rest you recover only D6 WP, no HP.
 You can only have a round rest once per shift.
 During your next Stretch Rest you only recover 1d6 WP.